-BUS 503 Organizational Change and Transformation 4 MGT 506 Strategic Leadership 4 NCM 501 Foundations of Conflict Resolution Management 4
+Select one course from the following options: BUS 503 Organizational Change and Transformation Churche at a Langelande to

+MG1 506 Strategic Leadership

+NCM 501 Foundations of Conflict Resolution Management --------- ---

 Strategic Leadership Certificate

 This certificate consists of a series of four graduate-level courses designed to provide graduates with cutting-edge methods based on research confirmed in practice in all types of organizations and industries.
 The goal of the Graduate Certificate in Strategic Leadership is to provide students information about advanced concepts and techniques which will enable them to provide superior leadership in all types of organizations and at all levels regardless of their individual specialties or professions.
 The emphasis is on the strategic rather than the tactical and includes both the theoretical foundation as well as the application of these theories to real world situations.